Liam Payne calls One Direction ‘toxic’ and says he drank to cope with fame

 Admitting that at times he struggled to cope with the group’s mammoth success, the 25-year-old revealed he turned to alcohol to get him through the whirlwind experience and branded the time ‘toxic’.

-Speaking in a new, honest interview, Liam said: ‘When you’re doing hundreds and hundreds of [concerts] and it’s the same 22 songs at the same time every single day, even if you’re not happy, you’ve got to go out there.
+Speaking to Men’s Health Australia in a new, honest interview, Liam said: ‘When you’re doing hundreds and hundreds of [concerts] and it’s the same 22 songs at the same time every single day, even if you’re not happy, you’ve got to go out there.

 ‘It’s almost like putting the Disney costume on before you step up on stage and underneath the Disney costume I was p***ed quite a lot of the time because there was no other way to get your head around what was going on, I mean it was fun.